 The iPhone, however, was far less complex, and Apple slowly began expanding its chip series across iOS devices.
 When the Apple Watch launched in 2014, the company unveiled the S1, the companies first system-on-a-chip.
 The chip featured all the necessities of a computer, including the processor, RAM, and flash storage.

 Apple has continued to flesh out its chip creation throughout the last few years.
-The AirPods feature the W1 chip, which functions both as a small computer and to enhance Bluetooth capabilities.
+The AirPods feature the H1 or W1 chip, which functions both as a small computer and to enhance Bluetooth capabilities.
 Apple’s upcoming AirPower wireless charger will use a custom chip to manage power distribution between devices.
 Since the release of the iPhone 7, Apple has been producing GPU chips alongside CPU chips with its M-Line series.

 In 2015, Apple introduced the new MacBook, the companies thinnest and lightest PC ever.
 The machine was made possible due to Intel’s new core-M chipset, which allowed machines to run without a fan.
 While on paper this appeared to be Apple embracing new technologies, the company was internally planning on using the device as a springboard for its own chipset.